Learn about the AWS resource Monitoring options that

 your AWS workloads.
 You can use the metadata, which the firewall

-retrieves, in Dynamic Address Groups and reference them in Security
+retrieves, in Dynamic Address Groups and reference them in Security policies

-IP addresses change frequently.
+change frequently.
 See Use

 Case: Use Dynamic Address Groups to Secure New EC2 Instances within